octoxalis/11tyTips/source/content/posts/shortcodes.md

 ---
 [comment]: # (======== Post ========)

-## Corner stone
+## A corner stone

-_Shorcodes_ are probably the most powerful tool to process Markdown content inline.
+Shortcodes are probably the most powerful tool to process Markdown content inline.
 They are simple to create and use, almost anything can be done with them, and they represent an important opportunity that should not be missed.
 Eleventy has two kinds of shortcode:
 + simple
 {% _short_note %}
 The shortcode argument (i.e. content) is passed to a single tag (example #1).